deepset-ai/haystack/docs/_src/api/api/pipelines.md

             If you want to pass a param to all nodes, you can just use: {"top_k":10}
             If you want to pass it to targeted nodes, you can do:
             {"Retriever": {"top_k": 10}, "Reader": {"top_k": 3, "debug": True}}
+- `sas_model_name_or_path`: Name or path of "Semantic Answer Similarity (SAS) model".
+When set, the model will be used to calculate similarity between predictions and labels and generate the SAS metric.
+            The SAS metric correlates better with human judgement of correct answers as it does not rely on string overlaps.
+            Example: Prediction = "30%", Label = "thirty percent", EM and F1 would be overly pessimistic with both being 0, while SAS paints a more realistic picture.
+            More info in the paper: https://arxiv.org/abs/2108.06130
+            Models:
+            - You can use Bi Encoders (sentence transformers) or cross encoders trained on Semantic Textual Similarity (STS) data.
+            Not all cross encoders can be used because of different return types.
+            If you use custom cross encoders please make sure they work with sentence_transformers.CrossEncoder class
+            - Good default for multiple languages: "sentence-transformers/paraphrase-multilingual-mpnet-base-v2"
+            - Large, powerful, but slow model for English only: "cross-encoder/stsb-roberta-large"
+            - Large model for German only: "deepset/gbert-large-sts"

 <a name="base.Pipeline.get_nodes_by_class"></a>
 #### get\_nodes\_by\_class